How does coconut oil help oily skin?

 Though coconut oil is good for treating oily skin, you should couple the treatment with a good diet since food has a pronounced effect on skin.
 Take more fatty food (except those that contain good fat from coconut or flaxseeds) and your skin becomes more oily.
 Common sense.

 Other foods to avoid are those that contain high sodium like French fries and all sorts of salty snacks or high refined carbohydrate like white bread and white flour etc. Dairy can cause your skin to become oily too.
 So, cut back on it as well or eliminate it completely from your diet.

 Ever heard of eating animal meat can improve your oily skin?
 No, right?
 Apparently, animal meat doesn’t help your oily skin at all.
 It only makes your skin worse.
-Meat from animals can even increase your body’s acidic level and toxic waste, which can trigger a severe disorder in your sebum secretion and cause an acne breakout.
+Meat from animals can even increase your body’s acidic level and toxic waste (because you'll never be guaranteed that the meat coming from those carcasses are ill-free), which can trigger a severe disorder in your sebum secretion and cause an acne breakout.
 So, get rid of meat starting today.

 Fruits and vegetables are good for oily skin because they contain rich amount of fiber, vitamins, minerals and other skin-beneficial nutrients to help flush out toxic waste and keep your body in balance.
 A balance body will have a normal sebum secretion.
 Visit FussyBody.com/use-coconut-oil-for-acne/ to find out more on how to keep your skin less oily and less acne prone.

 Oh, did you know that constipation can disrupt your liver function that in turn cause your skin to be more oily?
 If you do suffer from constipation, go to FussyBody.com/coconut-oil-for-constipation/ where you'll learn how much coconut oil to consume in order to loosen your bowels effectively.